Multi-fidelity surrogate modeling for time-series outputs: AR(1) multi-fidelity model with projection

 \subsection{Truncation}

-There is a problem with surrogate modeling of the coefficients of the decomposition with indices larger than $N_\text{L}$.
-Indeed, we typically have $N_\text{L} < N_t$ so the vectors $\Gamma_i$ with indices larger than $N_\text{L}$ of the basis are thus randomly constructed, which is not suitable for building surrogate models.
+There is a problem with the surrogate modeling of the coefficients of the decomposition with indices larger than $N_\text{L}$.
+Indeed, we typically have $N_\text{L} < N_t$ so the vectors $\Gamma_i$ with indices larger than $N_\text{L}$ of the basis are randomly constructed, which is not suitable for building surrogate models.
 To solve this problem, it is possible to truncate the sum.
 Only the first $N$ coefficients, with $N\leq N_\text{L}$ are calculated.
-The assumption is that the contributions of the terms $A_{i,\text{H}}(\bm{x})\Gamma_i(t_u)$ for $i>N$ are negligible.
+This would be reasonable if the contributions of the terms $A_{i,\text{H}}(\bm{x})\Gamma_i(t_u)$ for $i>N$ were negligible.
 However it turns out that these terms are often not collectively negligible (see \Cref{sec::Illustration}) and the truncation method does not achieve a good bias-variance trade-off even when optimizing with respect to $N$ (by a cross validation procedure for instance).
 The high- and low-fidelity outputs do not necessarily have the same forms.
 Thus it is possible that an important part of the high-fidelity code is neglected because it is not taken into account by the sub-space spanned by $\{\Gamma_i\}_{i\leq N}$.
 We will therefore propose in the next section an original method to tackle this problem.

-\section{AR(1) multi-fidelity model with tensorized covariance and Projection}
+\section{AR(1) multi-fidelity model with tensorized covariance and projection}

 The naive method presented in \Cref{sec::AR1multiproj} has many flaws.
 It leaves part of the output untreated by regression and the variance is underestimated.
 The major problem with the solution we propose in \Cref{sec::AR1multiproj}, is that we typically have $N_\text{L}<N_t$.
-Consequently for $i>N_\text{L}$ the verctors $\Gamma_i$ of the basis do not represent the typical variation of $Z_\text{H}$.
+Consequently for $i>N_\text{L}$ the vectors $\Gamma_i$ of the basis do not represent the typical variations of $Z_\text{H}$.
 We should find an appropriate way to predict the law of the projection of $Z_\text{H}$ on $\operatorname{span}\left\{\Gamma_i, i>N_\text{L}\right\}$.